-Four remarks about the construction of our aggregates are in order.
-First, factor income is estimated using the income approach of the US national income and product accounts, not the product approach.
+product approach.
 As is well known, there is a statistical discrepancy between gross domestic income (GDI) and gross domestic product (GDP) in the United States (e.g., Fixler, de Francisco and Kanal, 2021).
 We do not allocate the statistical discrepancy.
-Our estimates match income growth, not product growth; whenever the statistical discrepancy is not zero, we do not exactly capture GDP growth.7 Second, corporate profits and GDI are only available one month after the publication of the first estimate of GDP.8 As a result, national income and our estimates of quarterly growth by social group are published one month after the initial estimate of GDP.
+Our estimates match income growth, not product growth; whenever the statistical discrepancy is not zero, we do not exactly capture GDP growth.
+Second, corporate profits and GDI are only available one month after the publication of the first estimate of GDP.
+As a result, national income and our estimates of quarterly growth by social group are published one month after the initial estimate of GDP.
 Third, in addition to being published quarterly in the context of GDP statistics, most components of factor income-such as compensation of employees, proprietors' income, and rental income, but not corporate profits-as well as government transfers are also published monthly as part of personal income, about four weeks after the end of each month.
 This allows us to estimate certain monthly statistics within a month, such as factor and disposable income growth for the bottom 50% (where corporate profits are negligible) and the distribution of labor income.
 Fourth, for the components of income that are only available quarterly but not monthly-e.g., for factor income, corporate profits; for postttax income, collective government expenditure-we disaggregate the quarterly series when they become available using Denton's (1971) method, following the International Monetary Fund (2017) recommendations to compile high-frequency national accounts.